 Resources and facilities

-In the summer of 2016 the Department of Geography moved into a redesigned and refurbished building that houses all academic teaching and research staff.
+In the summer of 2016 the Department of Geography and Environment moved into a redesigned and refurbished building that houses all academic teaching and research staff.

 Postdocs and PhD students have individual work stations in open plan offices.
 Undergraduates have their own project laboratory, a large break-out space and a dedicated teaching laboratory.
 All student-facing administrators and other support staff are located within the building.
 Purpose-built, state-of-the-art laboratories extend over approximately 800m2 where teaching and research activities are supported by a Laboratory Manager, two full-time technicians and a dedicated Geospatial and Geographical Information Technician.